Is MacBook Air Good for Programming?

 Processor – How Strong MacBook Air is for Programming?

-Missing on improving the processor’s performance with Apple’s new release had been a huge disappointment for users.
+Not improving the processor’s performance with Apple’s new release had been a huge disappointment for users.

 While companies recommend having at least the i5 processor to carry out programming tasks, it still isn’t enough for bigger projects.
-That’s why I would recommend going for MacBook Air with an M1 Apple chip.
+That’s why I would recommend going for a MacBook Air with an M1 Apple chip.

 Tip: With M1 Chip, now the latest MacBook Air and Pro sit side by side in processors’ performance.